Wild garlic tarte with tomatoes and mozzarella

 I added apples to make it more moist and tasty.

 Surprisingly this apple cake is not really known in Germany.
 In Bavaria they would call it apple strudel, but its not an apple strudel.
-Read more
+The apple strudel is more a long drawn-out dough.

 Pluck some elderflowers.